ohnotnow/secretpruner/Readme.md

 This is a little python script which will loop over docker secrets looking for names that match a pattern, then remove the oldest ones up to a given limit.
 __Note__: The script needs access to the docker socket, so make sure to scan through the code to make sure you trust it.

+The script is pretty specific to our way of naming secrets, but hopefully it might give you an idea of how to prune your own ones.

 ## Details

 Every time we deploy to swarm we generate a new secret with the environment variables needed by the app.
 This is the format we use for our dotenv files, so that's the default in the script :